swcarpentry/git-novice/09-conflict.md

 ---
 > ## Learning Objectives {.objectives}
 >
-> *   Explain what conflicts are and when they can occur.
+> *   Conflicts in Git repositories
-> *   Resolve conflicts resulting from a merge.
+> *   Resolving conflicts resulting from a merge

 As soon as people can work in parallel, it's likely someone's going to step on someone else's toes.
 This will even happen with a single person: if we are working on